A lot of marketers and business owners are obsessed with customer acquisition.

 Here’s an interesting fact that will help you weigh up how to respond to a customer complaint – a customer is four times more likely to leave you for a competitor if the problem is service-related rather than price or product-related.

 It’s one thing to respond to complaints, but the best businesses learn from them and use helpful feedback to improve their operations and procedures.
-Start thinking about customer complaints as a way to identify weak areas in your products and service.
-Keep in mind that most customers who have issues, don’t actually complain.
-For every customer complaint there are 26 customers who felt unhappy but didn’t give you feedback, which means it’s extra important to take action when you receive it.
+Start thinking about customer complaints to identify weak areas in your products and services.
+Remember that most customers who have issues don’t complain.
+For every customer complaint, 26 customers felt unhappy but didn’t give you feedback, so it’s extra important to take action when you receive it.

 Best Shopify Apps to improve your store’s customer service